Unhurried at work

 Difference and difficulty as a source of creativity

-The strength of creative teams lies in their diversity.
+The strength of teams lies in their diversity.
 They are not perfectly aligned or always in agreement.
 Without some friction, there can be little chance of something new emerging.

 Unhurried teams find ways to use - rather than suppress - their differences, so they are a source of insights and new thinking.
 It's possible to keep companionship even in adversity.